-40

-The truth table above indicates the commands issued to SDRAM by the signals you see in simulation.
-Can you figure out the commands in and around the two red rectangles in the previous image?
-That’s what we will explore next.
+Figure 40: ACT (Bank active or page pull up) and Write Instructions

 The point of this simulation is to understand these key takeaways:

 The inactive period emulates what happens when the .elf (executable and link format) file goes into the board, but it doesn’t really capture what’s actually happens since (besides the time it takes) it wasn’t considered for the Bus functional model. .elf is the file loading all the instructions of the C program with all the associated libraries and board support packages into the board.
 We’ll explore the .elf download in the next section.

 The time it takes, you should note down the time that it takes to print ‘Deed’, as we will compare it to the on chip memory later.
-We can’t observe the actual time it takes in Signaltap because we store the data by transitions as opposed to each clock cycle in order to save the amount of FPGA memory needed to run signaltap.
+We can’t observe the actual time it takes in Signaltap because we store the data by transitions as opposed to each clock cycle in order to save the amount of FPGA memory needed to run Signaltap.

-Step 8Modelsim and Compare
+Step 2.8Modelsim and Compare

 … Make sure Standard, BFMs for standard Platform interfaces is selected, click generate.
+At the end you’ll see Generate: completed with warnings, click on the warning symbol, you should see something similar to what’s below.

+The first warning lets us know that the bus functional model use in the testbench doesn’t have a clock associated with it, without it ModelSim won’t work, so we’ll fix that in Quartus.
+The second one we can just ignore.